stcjs/stc-inline/README.md

 Setting `datauri` to true or a integer number can inline base64-ified small images in CSS.
 "Small images" is defined by the value of `datauri`.
 If `datauri` is trusy and isn't a number, the treshold will be automatically set to 32.768kb.
 [According to this](https://msdn.microsoft.com/en-us/library/cc848897(v=vs.85).aspx).

+Setting `allowRemote` to true can request online js/css files and then bundle them in HTML.

 ## Usage

 ```js